Please note that staff cannot offer legal advice.

 Damages in a small claims case are limited to $6,000.
 Marion County is the only county with special small claims courts, and the rules for small claims in Marion County differ from those in the rest of the state.

-Recent changes to Indiana law allow a person with a certain type of criminal record to seek approval from the court to limit who may have access to view the record, or to expunge it from the individual’s criminal history.
+Indiana law allows a person with a certain type of criminal record to seek approval from the court to limit who may have access to view the record, or to expunge it from the individual’s criminal history.

 Forms for appeals are not available in packets with instructions, but are available on our Court Forms for Attorneys website.
 In addition, you can request free legal help with an appeal from the Indiana Appellate Pro Bono Project.